Last updated in July 2018

 Cultural exchange between Germany and Japan is intensive and diverse.
 The close-knit cultural network including 58 Japanese-German societies in Japan, 50 German-Japanese societies in Germany, 630 bilateral higher education partnerships, some 250 German-speaking lectors, currently 60 town twinning arrangements (including five prefecture partnerships) and the three branch offices of the Goethe-Institut – in Tokyo, Osaka and Kyoto – forms the basis for a wide range of events.

 Numerous concerts given by leading German orchestras and musicians and world-class exhibitions mounted by German museums and collections give substance to the artistic exchange between the two countries.

 The lively school and youth exchange between the two countries has been institutionalised since the 1970s.
-It is organised under the auspices of Germany’s Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and Japan’s Ministry of Education, Culture, Sports, Science and Technology (nearly 10,000 young people have taken part in the Junior Sports Club Simultaneous Exchange since 1974) by the Japanese-German and German-Japanese societies as part of the town twinning arrangements and in cooperation with the Japanese-German Center Berlin (the Takenoko Fund for German-Japanese Student Exchange and the Young Leaders Forum are funded respectively by Mercedes-Benz and the Robert Bosch Foundation).
+It is organised under the auspices of Germany’s Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and Japan’s Ministry of Education, Culture, Sports, Science and Technology (nearly 10,000 young people have taken part in the Junior Sports Club Simultaneous Exchange since 1974) by the Japanese-German and German-Japanese societies as part of the town twinning arrangements and in cooperation with the Japanese-German Center Berlin (the Takenoko Fund for German-Japanese Student Exchange and the Young Leaders Forum are funded by Mercedes-Benz and the Robert Bosch Foundation respectively).